pinnacleapi/pinnacleapi-documentation/README.md

 # API Status
 You can follow [pinnacle status page](https://status.pinnacle.com/) and subscribe to get the notifications on API status.
 Notifications will be sent from noreply@mg.pinnacle.com, make sure you check your junk inbox.

-We are using Incapsula as content delivery provider for the API, you can follow their status [here](https://status.incapsula.com/).
+We are using Cloudflare as content delivery provider for the API, you can follow their status [here](https://www.cloudflarestatus.com/).

 # Libraries
 #### R